-We have a Five-Year Credit Agreement with a syndicate of commercial banks through June 18, 2023.
-The Credit Agreement allows for borrowing of \$600.0 million in various currencies, and up to \$150.0 million may be used for the issuance of stand-by letters of credit, with an option to request an increase to the total availability by an additional \$200.0 million and each lender may participate in the requested increase at their discretion.
-We had \$75.0 million borrowed under this facility as of December 31, 2021, and no borrowings as of December 31, 2020.
-Outstanding letters of credit issued under the Credit Agreement totaled \$0.5 million as of both December 31, 2021 and 2020.
-Additional borrowings of \$524.5 million and \$599.5 million were available to us under the facility as of December 31, 2021 and 2020, respectively.
+On June 18, 2018, we amended and restated our Five-Year Credit Agreement with a syndicate of commercial banks, principally to revise the termination date of the facility from September 16, 2020 to June 18, 2023.
+The remaining material terms and conditions of the Agreement are substantially similar to the previous agreement.
+The Credit Agreement allows for borrowing of \$600.0 million in various currencies, and up to \$150.0 million may be used for the issuance of stand-by letters of credit, with an option to request an increase to the total availability by an additional \$200 million and each lender may participate in the requested increase at their discretion.
+We had no borrowings under this facility as of both December 31, 2020 and 2019.
+Outstanding letters of credit issued under the Credit Agreement totaled \$0.5 million as of both December 31, 2020 and 2019.
+Additional borrowings of \$599.5 million were available to us under the facility as of both December 31, 2020 and 2019.

 Under the Credit Agreement, a credit ratings-based pricing grid determines the facility fee and the credit spread that we add to the applicable interbank borrowing rate on all borrowings.
 At our current credit rating, the annual facility fee is 12.5 basis points paid on the entire facility and the credit spread is 100.0 basis points on any borrowings.
-A downgrade from both credit agencies would unfavorably impact our interest and facility fees and result in additional costs ranging from approximately \$0.3 million to \$1.2 million annually.
+A downgrade from both credit agencies would unfavorably impact our facility fees and result in additional costs ranging from approximately \$0.2 million to \$0.8 million annually.

 The Credit Agreement contains customary restrictive covenants pertaining to our management and operations, including limitations on the amount of subsidiary debt that we may incur and limitations on our ability to pledge assets, as well as financial covenants requiring, among other things, that we comply with a leverage ratio (Net Debt-to-Net Earnings before interest and other expenses, provision for income taxes, intangible asset amortization expense, depreciation and amortization expense ("EBITDA")) of not greater than 3.5 to 1 and a fixed charge coverage ratio of not less than 1.5 to 1.
-In the Credit Agreement, Net Debt is defined as total debt less cash in excess of \$400.0 million.
+In the Credit Agreement, Net Debt is defined as total debt less cash in excess of \$400 million.
 The Credit Agreement also contains customary events of default, including, among others, payment defaults, material inaccuracy of representations and warranties, covenant defaults, bankruptcy or involuntary proceedings, certain monetary and non-monetary judgments, change of control and customary ERISA defaults.

-As defined in the Credit Agreement, we had a net Debt-to-EBITDA ratio of 0.97 to 1 (compared to the maximum allowable ratio of 3.5 to 1) and a Fixed Charge Coverage ratio of 5.12 to 1 (compared to the minimum required ratio of 1.5 to 1) as of December 31, 2021.
+As defined in the Credit Agreement, we had a net Debt-to-EBITDA ratio of (0.12) to 1 (compared to the maximum allowable ratio of 3.5 to 1) and a Fixed Charge Coverage ratio of 3.04 to 1 (compared to the minimum required ratio of 1.5 to 1) as of December 31, 2020.